newfishg/trello-clone/largedataproblem.md

-when the list is become large
+When the list is become large
 find the list and append the card is not a good way